MichalBogoryja/Group_4_Coverage/README.md

    $ ./vrep.sh
    ```

-3. Run the node operating RGB point cloud for the first robot
+3. Open a new Terminal & Run the node operating RGB point cloud for the first robot

    ```bash
    $ cd coverage_ws